gitgirl0100/gitgirl0100/README.md

-- 👋 I’m @gitgirl0100
+- Hello World
-- 👀 I’m interested in programming
+- Computer Science student
-- 🌱 I’m currently learning the basics
+- I can never learn enough

 <!---
 gitgirl0100/gitgirl0100 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.